 - Better integrate trees into urban sites – Provide more/better options to integrate trees on urban sites where people can interact with them

 WHY CHANGE THE TREE ORDINANCE?
 The Charlotte Tree Ordinance is an effective tool for preserving and enhancing the city’s tree canopy in greenfield development and in suburban settings.
 However, the application of some Tree Ordinance standards can be challenging in urban development.
-The proposed changes are intended to make the Tree Ordinance work better with these sites.
+The adopted changes are intended to make the Tree Ordinance work better with these sites.